Randomised Evaluation of COVID-19 Therapy (RECOVERY)

 The therapies being tested will be evaluated to see if they are safe and effective when added to the usual standard of care.

-The trial has an ‘adaptive’ design, meaning it can test new therapies as they become available.
+RECOVERY has an ‘adaptive’ design, meaning it can test new therapies as they become available.
 The aim is for national data to be available to inform patient treatment within three months.